pmahnke/transitionelement/_posts/2024/2024-06-06-holland_day_6.md

 date: 2024-06-06 12:10:00
 image: "/assets/images/insta/447920453_1905706953194329_7051972338972298537_n_18003449402552932.jpg"
 excerpt: |
-  today we cycled to Gouda via Rotterdam.
+  Today we cycled to Gouda via Rotterdam.
 I big mix of urban and bucolic.
 Gouda has a huge square and lovely canals surrounding the centre.
 ---

 |            |           |